Yasashari/Smart-Contract-Optimization/README.md

     6. Custom errors are more gas efficient than using require with a string explanation.
         So ideally you'd always use this over require.
+    7. Compared to regular state variables, the gas costs of constant and immutable variables are much lower